 It’s important to understand that hunger and thirst naturally decrease at the end-of-life.
 The digestive process changes and is very different from what a healthy person experiences.
 This can be especially jarring for loved ones, and sometimes leads to negative feelings and stress.
 Although it may be distressing to see that your loved one is no longer eating, please understand that the doctors and nurses are experienced healthcare professionals and understand the needs of the patients.
 This page goes into more detail below, but for the most part, if a loved one is slowing down eating, there is no need to force the person to eat.

-The ultimate goal of Abramson’s hospice program is to make patients as comfortable as possible.
+The ultimate goal of hospice programs is to make patients as comfortable as possible.
 This is done by both addressing their needs and understanding the end-of-life process.

 If you have concerns, or simply have questions about end-of-life nutrition, we recommend the following: